 The second group are selective mutations, which continually arise and are eliminated over time by natural selection.
 Because these mutations are eventually eliminated from one species, they are rarely observed when comparing the genomes of two species.
 On the other hand, they are the basis for a substantial fraction of the population diversity within a species.
 Because they cause mutant phenotypes, these mutations are well known to functional geneticists, since they represent almost all mutant strains and human diseases that are widely studied throughout human biology and health - We still have a lot to learn ... but some examples that are encompassed within this positive selection are well known:

-- Hemophilia (predominant in Africa because it protects against malaria ... but that is gradually disappearing from our DNA) - and a serious health condition since red blood cells carry significantly less oxygen than in people without this condition.
+- Hemophilia (predominant in Africa because it protects against malaria...but which is gradually disappearing from our DNA) - and a serious health condition since red blood cells carry significantly less oxygen than in people without this condition.

-- Blue eye color; a recessive mutation, that is, you must inherit both alleles from father and mother to have blue eyes - but one that has not been eliminated from our DNA (if not even the frequency is believed to have increased) due, potentially, to a ' improvement »in the success of finding a partner.) -.
+- The eye color blue; a recessive mutation, that is, you must inherit both alleles from father and mother to have blue eyes - but one that has not been eliminated from our DNA (if not even the frequency is believed to have increased) due, potentially, to a ' improvement »in the success of finding a partner.) -.
 All this are scientific hypotheses not yet proven, but the evidence exists (increase in allelic frequency)

-Finally, to make it easier to understand, at ADNTRO we play around with the data to offer you a relative measure of its "level of differentiation" with respect to this mean, based on standard deviations, which we explain in more detail in your results.
+Finally, in order to make it easier to understand, in ADNTRO We played with the data to provide you with a relative measure of your "level of differentiation" from this average, based on standard deviations, which we explain in more detail in your results.